faust64/openshift-image-signing-scanning/README.md

-OpenShift Container Platform Image Signing and Image Scanning
+OpenShift Origin Image Signing and Image Scanning
 ========================================

 _This repository is currently undergoing active development.
 Functionality may be in flux_

 ## Overview

-The OpenShift Container Platform ecosystem contains mechanisms for securely managing container images.
+The OpenShift Origin ecosystem contains mechanisms for securely managing container images.
 This includes but is not limited to [image signing](https://docs.openshift.com/container-platform/3.6/admin_guide/image_signatures.html) and [image scanning](https://docs.openshift.com/container-platform/3.6/security/container_content.html#security-content-scanning).

 A set of Ansible tools is available to aid in the automation and configuration of the target environment.